-I am writing to you today with a request from the [ ] Department at Washington and Lee University.
-This year, [Assistant or Associate] Professor [Firstname Lastname] is a candidate for [tenure and] promotion, and confidential letters from current and past students form an important part of [his/her] file.
+I am writing to you today with a special request.
+This year, [Assistant or Associate] Professor [Firstname Lastname] is a candidate for [tenure and] promotion, and confidential letters from current and past students form an important part of their file.
 I ask that you provide such a letter.

-According to our records, you have worked or are working with [him/her] directly in at least one class, in guided research, as an advisee, as an athlete, or in more than one of these categories.
-We would greatly value your individual impressions of Prof. [Lastname] as an educator, research mentor, coach, and/or academic advisor, according to your experience with [her/him].
+According to our records, you have worked or are working with them directly in a substantial way, whether in a class, in guided research, as an advisee, as an athlete, or in some other way.
+We would greatly value your individual impressions of Prof. [Lastname] as an educator, mentor, coach, and/or academic advisor, according to your experience with them.

 The department will begin to review Prof. [Lastname's] file starting Dec.
 1, 2[XXX], so if you are willing to provide a letter, please send it before then.
 We would be most grateful for letters that arrive sooner, and hope your schedule might allow you to send one early; that will help to ensure that a sufficient number of letters are received.
-Please address your letter to me at email@example.com.
-Let me assure you that your letter will be held in strict confidence; only members of the committees involved will have access to it.
+Please address your letter to me at chair or administrative assistant firstname.lastname@example.org.
+Let me assure you that your letter will be held in strictest confidence.
 Prof. [Lastname] will not see your letter.